tinchomika/socketPCM/README.md

 ## Introduction

 SocketPCM is a Python script for streaming audio between computers using socket connections.
 It utilizes PyAudio on Linux/macOS and pyaudioWPatch on Windows for audio device access.
 The pyaudioWPatch library supports WASAPI loopback, simplifying desktop audio sharing.

-The use of raw PCM audio ensures reliability and efficiency.
+I mainly made this script for streaming audio from my laptop to a pc connected to the speakers, so thats the main use case.
+I was inspired by the VLC http stream feature, wich was my main tool for this purpose, but it was cumbersome to set up every time I had to use it and didn´t have loopback support.
+With this script I can leave the speakers on and just stream whenever I want in one click thanks to the auto-load feature.

+For any suggestions feel free to open an issue or contact me on [x](https://x.com/tinchotin3)

 ## Features